guntribam/stack-demo/README.md

 The `selectedFolderId` value is stored on local REACT state which is set when the `onFolderSelected` function is called whenever the user selects a new folder from the dropdown.
 This function also dispatches the `GP_GET_DOCUMENTS` action via the `getDocuments` function.

-The `components.Table` is a shared component supplied by the `stack-redux-app` package.
+The `components.Table` is a shared component supplied by the `stack-pack-app` package.
 The columns of this table are defined using a plain `js` object called `columns`.
 You can see here that the table component supports custom column contents and the custom formatting of column values.

 ## Example API Environment file